Baton Rouge is a city boiling with culture and history. How many of these little-known facts about the Capitol City did you know?

 7. The Louisiana State Capitol is the tallest state capitol in the U.S.

-Located in Baton Rouge, the Louisiana State Capitol is the tallest state capitol in the U.S. at 450 feet and 34 stories tall.
+Located in Baton Rouge, the Louisiana State Capitol is the tallest state capitol in the U.S., standing high at 450 feet and 34 stories tall.

 |View from the Louisiana State Capitol observation deck|